TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 ### Complexity and Creativity

    This project is an alternative to the FracCalc and Excel projects in the existing AP Computer Science course.
    Students should come up with the idea themselves, based on user-centred research, and ideate a calculator application to address the needs of a specific user group.
 Students will follow applied design process to implement the idea.
-You should talk to your instructor often to ensure that your progress is in-line with expectations.
+You should talk to your teacher often to ensure that your progress is in-line with expectations.

 ### Documentation and Style
 As with all projects, your program must be well-written, well-documented, and readable.
 Writing code with good style is always good idea.
 This will help you debug, pick up where you left off each day, and keep track of progress.